The Practice

 We believe that learning should not be gated by experts or teachers that can prevent or dictate anyone’s access to learn.
 Rather we believe we are all practitioners, some with more experience, some new to the practice.
 The interactions of a diverse group of practitioners is key to move forward as a whole.

-We usually design each Practice with similar structure consisting of:
+We craft each Practice differently but with a similar core structure consisting of:

-The Pre-Practice are the activities that need to happen in advance of the meeting, in order to maximise the effectiveness of a Practice.
+The Pre-Practice.
+Activities that need to happen in advance of the meeting, in order to maximise the effectiveness of a Practice.

-• The Opening is the initial activity that happens at the beginning of each practice, helps participants connect to each other, and lasts for up to 15 minutes.
+The Opening.
+The initial activity that happens at the beginning of each practice, helps participants connect to each other, and lasts for up to 15 minutes.

-• The Focus is the central part of the Practice, starts with a ritual, and lasts for up to 60 minutes.
+The Focus.
+This is the central part of our time together, starts with a ritual, and lasts for up to 60 minutes.
 Some of the activities that could happen during the Focus time are:

-• The Closing takes part in the last 15 minutes of the Practice, and its goal is to collaboratively summarise the learnings that emerged during the Focus.
+The Closing.
+It takes part in the last 15 minutes of the Practice, and its goal is to collaboratively summarise the learnings that emerged during the Focus.

-• The Post-practice are those activities that happen after the Practice, and help ensure the continuity and consistency of the Studio with Participants who were not present.
+The Post-practice.
+Those activities that happen after the Practice, and help ensure the continuity and consistency of the Studio with Participants who were not present.

 At Minds Studio we are constantly developing tools to help Facilitators improve all the different parts of their Practices, and we update them at the end of each cycle.